 This spacious lookout spot has concrete shelters from which you can hide from the cold & await sunrise – if this is your pre-chosen place to watch sunrise, you can sleep in & leave from Cemoro Lawang at 3:30am or 4am.

-Other more natural, & still excellent, viewpoints lie ahead when you hike Mount Bromo without a tour.
+Other more natural, & still excellent, viewpoints lie ahead.
 Seruni Point is a fine spot but if you’re ahead of time, consider hiking on.

 We don’t use them but many people feel more comfortable hiking with trekking poles.

 The narrow trail continues winding upwards towards Viewpoint #1 at Mount Penanjakan.